-This section describes basic concepts, notions and metrics used in this paper.
+In this section we describe basic concepts and notions used in this paper.

 2.1 Basic Concepts and Notions

 A PAIS is a specific type of information system which provides process support functions and allows for the separation of process logic and application code.
 At build-time process logic has to be explicitly defined in a process schema, while at run-time the PAIS orchestrates processes according to their defined logic.